View Jorge Villarreal's Obituary on themonitor.com and share memories

 |

-Visitation will be from 2:00 p.m.-8 p.m. with a rosary at 7:00 p.m. at Funeraria Del Angel Palm Valley, 4607 N. Sugar Road, Pharr, TX.
+Visitation will be Thursday, March 12, 2020 from 2:00 p.m.- 8 p.m. with a rosary at 7:00 p.m. at Funeraria Del Angel Palm Valley, 4607 N. Sugar Road, Pharr, TX.
 Funeral arrangements are under the direction of Funeraria Del Angel Palm Valley in Pharr.